-- The proposal is only meaningful if it captures more projects, particularly larger projects. - Commissioners would like to ensure that the size threshold is based on past precedent or other meaningful threshold. - The Commission requested that the controls be simplified, as much as possible. - Staff had committed to draft findings for future projects after review of the Controller's "Economic Impact of a Market-Rate Housing Moratorium in the Mission" study should it become available.
+- The proposal is only meaningful if it captures more projects, particularly larger projects. - There should be a consideration for smaller projects and what they are able to do. - Commissioners would like to ensure that the size threshold is based on past precedent or other meaningful threshold. - The Commission requested that the controls be simplified, as much as possible. - Spell out the draft findings/studies future projects would be required to do to provide more guidance to projects.